 Even for the busiest time of a research day, it would still be possible to have a 30 min writing session.
 That might mean waking up a little earlier before the long day begins, or taking a short break as you meet a 1-hour incubation time in the lab protocol.

 To make this goal more ‘Achievable’, a chair and your laptop are all you will need to write for 30 min.
 Once I was waiting to pick up a visitor at the airport.
 I sat in the parking lot and revised my figure legends for 30 min in the car.

-There is nothing more rewarding than being able to keep up with your own small goals, keep it achievable and measure progress day-by-day.
+There is nothing more rewarding than being able to keep up with your own small goals, keep them achievable and measure progress day by day.

 Redefine what writing is and develop a ‘laundry list’ for meaningful progress!

 Writing is intimidating when a ‘thesis’ or ‘manuscript’ are the only pictures in your head.
 Let’s redefine what writing is and you will soon realise that writing is an easy task if you know how to break it up in an achievable manner.

 I would say that ANYTHING that is going to make you closer to the goal of submitting the manuscript is considered writing.
 The moment you have a ‘laundry list of writing’, a 30-45 min writing session could become more purposeful.
 By the end of the writing session, celebrate by crossing out an item on the list.
 Here are some suggestions: